U2C9727A4/oorrp/SPECIFICATION.md

 rsiz represents the full message size.
 This size includes rsiz's space aswell. rid is the message ID of the message.
 It is only used to corrolate request-reponse pairs.
 Due to this, it only applies to messages that are in-flight. message ID collisions are allowed as long as the colliding messages are not in-flight at the same time.

+## rid and async
+RID applies *per client*.
+If a server is handling multiple clients, RID collisions among clients are allowed.
+Messages follow a FCFS queue, but it is not enforced.
+Implementations are free to prioritize operations on some objects over others.
+Due to this, clients cannot expect responses to come in order.

 # Errors
 Errors in OORRP are an uint32. with this layout: